AbelG101/Budget-app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 💵 Budget app <a name="about-project"></a>
+# 📖 [Portfolio] <a name="about-project"></a>

-**Budget app**
-> This is a mobile web application where you can manage your budget: like how much you've spent on groceries, transportation, etc... you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+> This is a portfolio page made for showcasing the projects I've worked on and the ones I'm working on.
+I hope you enjoy it 😊.

 ## 🛠 Built With <a name="built-with"></a>